 WHAM - Collaborating to solve poverty in Bristol

 Project duration: July 2017 ongoing

-This four year project - which began in July 2017 - employs two caseworkers (see photo) to work across all three organisations.
-These caseworkers will be a single point of contact for people using the service.
+This four year project - which began in July 2017 - employs two caseworkers (see photo) to work across all three organisations, acting as a single point of contact for people using the service.